← Back to 後漢書

 []* () **[]*

-Note: The *Xu Han zhi* says that each spring the commanderies and kingdoms would travel * (to) …to* each county, urge farming and silk raising, and relieve the destitute."
+Comment on note three: The Continued Han Treatise says: "Commanderies and kingdoms regularly in spring proceed (to) …to each county, urge farming and silk raising, and relieve the destitute."

 13